Citizen science: Related fields

 In a Smart City era, Citizen Science relies on various web-based tools, such as WebGIS, and becomes Cyber Citizen Science.
 Some projects, such as SETI@home, use the Internet to take advantage of distributed computing.
 These projects are generally passive.
 Computation tasks are performed by volunteers' computers and require little involvement beyond initial setup.
 There is disagreement as to whether these projects should be classified as citizen science.

 The astrophysicist and Galaxy Zoo co-founder Kevin Schawinski stated: "We prefer to call this [Galaxy Zoo] citizen science because it's a better description of what you're doing; you're a regular citizen but you're doing science.
 Crowd sourcing sounds a bit like, well, you're just a member of the crowd and you're not; you're our collaborator.
 You're pro-actively involved in the process of science by participating."

 Compared to SETI@home, "Galaxy Zoo volunteers do real work.
 They're not just passively running something on their computer and hoping that they'll be the first person to find aliens.
 They have a stake in science that comes out of it, which means that they are now interested in what we do with it, and what we find."

 Citizen policy may be another result of citizen science initiatives.
 Bethany Brookshire (pen name SciCurious) writes: "If citizens are going to live with the benefits or potential consequences of science (as the vast majority of them will), it's incredibly important to make sure that they are not only well informed about changes and advances in science and technology, but that they also ... are able to ... influence the science policy decisions that could impact their lives."
 In "The Rightful Place of Science: Citizen Science", editors Darlene Cavalier and Eric Kennedy highlight emerging connections between citizen science, civic science, and participatory technology assessment.

+Policy-making

+Citizen science can extend to influencing policies and decision-making processes: Several international policy documents recognize the value of data contributed by citizen scientists.
+At the same time, most of these documents do not consider that citizen science can be a "tool for policy development".